Fig and Amaranth Cookies

 Choosing an ingredient with letter F is not difficult at all as we have fennel, fenugreek, feta, fruits, farro, foxtail millet, finger millet, ummm does Ferraro Rocher count???
 Usually, I choose the ingredient and prepare the dish.
 This time round however, the ingredient chose me 🙂

-I was clearing out my refrigerator and pantry as the whole year I’m going to be away from home so had to clear all the foodstuff out.
+I was clearing out my refrigerator and pantry as I’m going to be away from home for the whole year.
 Made me feel sad as I had some ingredients that I had bought from India, Montreal, London and Dubai which are not easily available in Mombasa.
 However had to give them away to friends and family.

 I had a packet of dried figs in the fridge and that gave me an idea to prepare something using figs. I usually carry home made cookies during my travels to give them to family.
 So this time decided that the figs will go into making cookies.